wuyuxiangaaa/Study/pages/last for....md

 - last for... #last
 	- last for one and a half hours = last for one hour and a half
+	- The rain has lasted for a week.